Bengal fox: Distribution and habitat

-The Bengal Fox is endemic to the Indian subcontinent, ranging from the Himalayan foothills and Terai of Nepal through Southern India, and from southern and eastern Pakistan to eastern India and southeastern Bangladesh.
+The Bengal fox is endemic to the Indian subcontinent, ranging from the Himalayan foothills and Terai of Nepal through Southern India, and from southern and eastern Pakistan to eastern India and southeastern Bangladesh.

 Its range is bounded by the Himalayas and the Indus River valley.
 It favors semiarid, flat to undulating land, bush and short grassland habitats.
 It avoids dense forests, steep terrain, tall grasslands and true deserts.

-Historical records indicate that the species was spotted in the southeastern regions of Cumilla and Chattogram during the 1980s; however, over time, no further sightings have been reported from these areas, suggesting a possible local extirpation of the species.
+Historical records indicate that the Bengal fox was spotted in the southeastern regions of Cumilla and Chattogram during the 1980s; however, over time, no further sightings have been reported in these areas, suggesting its possible local extinction.

 It is relatively widespread in low rainfall areas where the vegetation is usually scrub, thorn or dry deciduous forests, or short grasslands.
 In the Indian peninsula, the species is confined to plains and open scrub forests.
 It was considered to be a habitat generalist, but it shows a strong preference for semiarid, short grassland habitats at multiple scales.